 It should also be mentioned that if you read this story, you will die one week from now.
 Hmm, should have put that as a disclaimer up above.
 Oops.

 Next, let’s move on to supposedly real places that you can actually visit in Japan.
 The Kiyotaki tunnel is a single lane road that connects the popular tourist town Arashiyama near Kyoto to its neighboring town of Sagakiyotaki.

 The tunnel is said to be built by slaves.
 While building the tunnel, many of them suffered horrible deaths from accidents and bad working conditions.
 There are also reports that the heavily forested areas surrounding the tunnel are popular suicide spots, combine all of this with a very long, 444-meter tunnel (4 is an unlucky number in Japan, since the sound of the word is the same as the word for death–both are pronounced, in some readings, as shi), and you’ve got yourself a site ripe for ghost sightings.

-Such events as a woman’s tortured screams, the tunnel changing in length, the traffic lights on either end of the tunnel suddenly changing and causing traffic accidents, and visions of spirits are some of the strange things you might encounter there.
+Such events as a woman’s tortured screams, the tunnel changing in length, the traffic lights on either end of the tunnel suddenly malfunctioning and causing traffic accidents, and visions of spirits are some of the strange things you might encounter there.
 All of these events are known to occur at night, so alternate routes are recommended.

 2 – Inukaki Village

 Dog’s Cry Village sure sounds like a great place for a vacation.
 This abandoned village in Fukuoka Prefecture is a place that you will never return from if you visit, according to the legends surrounding it.
 There are many stories of how this village met its end.
 One version says that a serial killer with an axe murdered all of the inhabitants, another says that a disease struck and the village was left to fend for itself, and yet another says that people still live there but abide by none of Japan’s laws, creating a haven for incest, murder, and cannibalism.